Umuzi-org/tech-department/content/department-processes/what-recruits-need-to-know/_index.md

 At least once a month (usually more) we attend a meetup.
 We get to learn on what's new in the tech world, learn more on the technology and languages we already know.
 Meetups are free, no cost to you.

-Here's a link to the [Meetup Form for RSVPing][https://docs.google.com/forms/d/e/1faipqlsdcie6nu44zfybmsd_hhau8efm7lgiuq5wxcjfe3kapqgru4q/viewform]
+Here's a link to the [Meetup Form for RSVPing][https://docs.google.com/forms/d/e/1FAIpQLSdcIE6NU44zfybMsd_HhAU8eFM7LgIUQ5WXcJfe3KaPQgru4Q/viewform]
-Use the form to RSVP for transport (which we provide). **NB** link broken
+Use the form to RSVP for transport (which we provide).

 ## Communication